Kashmir Times

 Kashmir Times is an Indian English-language daily newspaper published from the Indian union territory of Jammu and Kashmir.
 It was first published in 1954 as a weekly.
 In 1964 it was converted as a daily.
 This newspaper is the oldest and largest circulated newspaper of Jammu and Kashmir and it has a total subscription of two million it is worldwide also known as "Key to Kashmir affairs.
+Its founding editor, Ved Bhasin, reportedly upheld a belief in "secularism, justice and democracy" that made it popular in Kashmir division, despite originating from Jammu.

-On 19 Oct 2020, the Srinagar Office of Kashmir Times was sealed by the Indian Government without any explanation.
+On 19 October 2020, the Srinagar Office of Kashmir Times was sealed by the Indian Government without any explanation.
+After the 2021-2022 print edition, the publication moved entirely online.

 In November 2025, the State Investigation Agency of the Jammu & Kashmir Police raided the office of the Kashmir Times in Jammu for allegedly promoting anti-national activities.
-According to sources in the police, Ak-47 cartridges, pistol rounds and three grenade levers were recovered during the searches that began earlier in the day and are still underway.
+According to sources in the police, Ak-47 cartridges, pistol rounds and three grenade levers were recovered during the searches.